FIRST PUBLISHED 20TH JANUARY 2014. UPDATED 3RD OCTOBER 2014

 Front pockets next.
 It's pretty much the same.
 If you have large hips, you probably won't want to draw attention to them so lose the detail.
 Actually, lose the pockets altogether if you can.
 Find jeans that don't have pockets at the front to give a nice clean line.
 The eye won't be drawn down to that area - result.

 These warehouse jeans do have a pocket but other than the stud, they are pretty plain so I would say acceptable.
-I can't actually find them online so here is a photo I took in the shop.
-They are £40.
+I continue to be impressed with Warehouse jeans, the fit is great and the denim is soft and comfortable.

 Skinny Minnie's who need to 'create' curves can use detail in this area.
-The Mint Velvet zip jeans are ideal for building up curves, in fact last season, they had double zips (oooh errrr)
+The Mint Velvet zip jeans are ideal for building up curves, and this season they have brought the double zip back and.....£10 cheaper than the single zip ones last season.
+One good thing about writing a blog, it becomes a reference book for past season!

 TO TURN UP OR NOT TO TURN UP